maxng07/ksqlDB/README.md

 # ksqlDB

 This is to document the learnings I have on ksqlDB.
 Version installed 28.2.
 I installed kafka and ksqlDB on the same 4 vCPU, 16G RAM VM.
+This does not cover installations, a lot of guide can be found online in confluent website for downloading and installing ksqlDB.

 CLI v0.28.2, Server v0.28.2